Wood Bridges and Decking for Model Trains

 This tank farm consists of 4 tanks with a diameter of 4 1/2 inches and a height of 7 1/2 inches.
 There are 2 platforms on top of the tanks with caged ladders for each.
 Separate piping connects each tank to the pump house.
 At the pump house the input pipes are controlled by separate gate valves.
 There is a large output valve on the opposite side of the shed with an unglued elbow leading the pipe into the ground.
 This makes it easy to remove the piping to ground and install custom piping to a different location.
 The total footprint of the tank farm including the pump house is 13 x 18 inches.
 The tank farm is shipped in separate in seven pieces - the four tanks, two raised platforms with caged ladders and the pump house.
 Piping to the tanks will need to be glued to the tanks.
 The raised platforms will need to be glued to the top of the tanks.
 The base is not included in the kit.
 The display model was constructed from hardboard, painted with a textured gray (granite) paint then overlayed with gray ballast.

-Standard color scheme is light gray top and a dark gray bottom.
+Standard color scheme is white tanks and aluminum platforms, ladders and building.
 Other color schemes are available.
-Custom modifications are also available (see below) - just contact us!
+Custom modifications are also available - just contact us!

 The refinery’s first job is to remove water and salt from the crude oil.
 These contaminants are of no use to the refinery.
 Raw crude oil is pumped from storage tanks to the desalting tank where the process takes place.
 Salt is dissolved in the water in the crude oil, not in the crude oil itself and since water does not mix with crude oil the process is fairly simple to perform.
 Model Structures Desalting tank is 9 inches long and 2 ½ inches in diameter.
 There is a single inlet pipe for crude oil and a duel outlet piping system for desalted crude to use as feedstock for the crude oil furnace.
 A smaller pipe exiting the bottom of the tank carries waste water (brine) to be disposed of.

 The various components of crude oil have different sizes, weights and boiling temperatures; so, the first step is to separate these components.
 Because they have different boiling temperatures, they can be separated easily by a process called fractional distillation.
 An Atmospheric distillation tower distills crude oil into fractions.
 The collected liquid fractions may either pass to condensers, which cool them further, and then go to storage tanks or go to other areas for further chemical processing.
 There are usually heavy residue left over after atmospheric distillation.
 These residues are sent to a Vacuum distillation tower which further distills the 'residual bottoms' for more product.
 Smaller Distillation towers are also located after hydrocracking or treatment units to further refine product before being sent on to storage.
 Model Structures offers three distillation tower models.
 Please note that pipe diameters have changed.
 All towers now use the larger 1/4 OD piping in all locations.
 The largest is the Vacuum Distillation tower standing 19” tall with a 2” diameter.
-The overall footprint due to the base is about 4 x 4 “.
-The tower has one outlet pipe at the top which collects the lightest product from the distillation process and two pipes for intermediate weight product.
-In the middle is an Atmospheric tower measuring 16 ½ inches tall and 1 ½ diameter with two outlet pipes.
-The smallest tower measures 14 inches x 1 ¼ inch diameter and has one outlet pipe.
+The overall footprint due to the base is about 5 x 5 “.
+In the middle is an Atmospheric tower measuring 14 inches tall and 1 ½ diameter with 4-5 outlet pipes.
+The smallest tower measures 14 inches x 1 ¼ inch diameter with two outlet pipes.
 All towers have one inlet pipe at ground level.The standard design has all piping ending at the bottom of the tower.

 Custom routing of piping is available for multiple product purchase.